bao153/Your-Places-MERN-app/README.md

 # Your-Places-MERN-app
-A web app utilizing the MERN stack to create a space for users to share places they're been to
+A web app utilizing the MERN stack to create a space for users to share places they've been to